gkotian/gkotian.github.io/travels/_posts/2010-02-20-the-floating-village-on-tonle-sap.md

 The boat we got on to was being rowed by two young boys, the older of whom was no more than 15 years old.
 The destination of all these tourist boats is one of the large floating restaurants close to the floating village.
-On the way one can see some several floating houses, some floating stores, a floating church and even a floating basketball court.
+On the way one can see several floating houses, some floating stores, a floating church and even a floating basketball court.

 {% include image.html